KingsOfDeLeon/LIRI_App/README.md

 # So far, **LIRI** only process **4 commands**.

 ## 1. concert-this
-    1. Displays the following information using the Bandsintown API:
+    1. Displays the following information (for up to 4 events) using the Bandsintown API:
         1. Name of the venue
         2. Venue location
         3. Date of the Event ( In "MM/DD/YYYY")
 ## 2. spotify-this-song
-    1. Displays the following information using the Spotify API:
+    1. Displays the following information (for up to 3 events) using the Spotify API:
         1. Artist(s)
         2. The song's name
         3. A preview link of the song from Spotify